last updated: 2014-06-12

 - Show documents in jDBexport category

-As we only have one single category (for now), we only need the second menue item.
-We create this new menue item in the JOOMLA [Add new menue item] dialog.
+We create a new menue item of that second type in the JOOMLA [Add new menue item] dialog.
 It shows a table of (accessible) documents within our jDBexport category (we selected this in the menue items required settings).

-This is, as mentioned before, only a very brief instruction on how to get started with jDBexport.
+However, this is, as mentioned before, only a very brief instruction on how to get started with jDBexport.
 But there is a whole lot more to discover in this product.
-Just let us name a view...
+Just let us name a few...

-- Worksheet formatting with colors, fonts, fontsizes, image (logo) inclusion
+- Worksheet formatting with colors, backgrounds, fonts, fontsizes, borders, image (logo) inclusion

 - dynamic SQL queries based on VARIABLES (user depending, ...)